This article was originally published on August 28, 2023, and was updated to include information regarding binaural beats.

-When it comes to studying for an exam, many students find that one of the best ways to stay focused no matter where they are is through listening to music.
-One study found that people who listen to music in either a casual or focused way had higher scores for mental wellbeing and reduced levels of anxiety.1
+When it comes to studying for classes and assignments, many students find that one of the best ways to stay focused no matter where they are is by listening to music.
+One study has found that people who listen to music in either a casual or focused way had higher scores for mental wellbeing and reduced levels of anxiety.

 Benefits of Listening to Music When Studying

-The benefits of music have been recognized for centuries, with cultures around the world using the beat of drums or vocals to aid in relaxation or meditation.2 Music-based activities in early childhood education have proven to support self-regulation, cognitive and intellectual development, literacy, and language.3 No matter their age, students can continue to benefit from music to help their academic performance.
-Every student is different in how they learn and study, so their music preferences can also vary.
+The benefits of music have been recognized for centuries, with cultures around the world using the beat of drums or vocals to aid in relaxation or meditation.
+Music-based activities in early childhood education have proven to support self-regulation, cognitive and intellectual development, literacy, and language.
+No matter their age, students can continue to benefit from music to help their academic performance.

 “Folks respond to music differently,” says Phyllis Medina, PhD, program director of psychology at University of Maryland Global Campus.
 “One needs to think about what music they enjoy.
 For example, traditional classical is not for everyone, but soundtracks from Destiny or Skyrim might do the trick.”